box-builder/box/README.md

 Note that if you do not pass a filename or content over stdin, you will be prompted for input where you can type a script in.

+There's no documentation right now, check out the comments in `builder/verbs.go` and `builder/funcs.go` for more information about the language.

 Here's an example of a dockerfile you can make with it:

 ```ruby